spyder-ide/spyder-docs/doc/installation.rst

 .. caution::

    While this installation method is a viable option for experienced users, installing Spyder (and other PyData-stack packages) with pip can sometimes lead to tricky issues, particularly on Windows and macOS.
-   While you are welcome to try it on your own, we are typically not able to provide individual support for installation problems with pip, except to recommend our :ref:`standalone_installers_ref` (Windows and macOS) or a :ref:`installation-conda`.
+   While you are welcome to try it on your own, we are typically not able to provide individual support for installation problems with pip, except to recommend our :ref:`install-standalone` (Windows and macOS) or a :ref:`install-conda`.

 You can install Spyder with the pip package manager, which is included by default with most Python installations.
 Before installing Spyder itself by this method, you need to download the `Python`_ programming language.